-4.2 The table below details the existing premiums which the Council has in place currently and this report proposes these discount levels remain the same for 2024-25.
-The premium is the amount above the existing 100% council tax charge, so for example a long-term empty property which has been empty for longer than 24 months will pay council tax at a 200% level (double the normal level).
+4.2 The table below details the existing premiums which the Council has in place currently and this report proposes these discount levels remain the same for 2025-26.
+The premium is the amount above the existing 100% council tax charge, so for example a long-term empty property which has been empty for longer than 12 months will pay council tax at a 200% level (double the normal level).

-Description Long term empty properties that have been empty for a 100% consecutive period of longer than 24 months premium Long term empty properties that have been empty for a 200% consecutive period of longer than 60 months premium Long term empty properties that have been empty for a 300% consecutive period of longer than 120 months premium
+Description (long-term empty property premium to be added to 100% council tax charge) 2024/25 Premium Proposed Premium from 1 st April 2025 Long term empty properties that have been empty 100% 100% for a consecutive period of longer than 12 months premium premium Long term empty properties that have been empty 100% 100% for a consecutive period of longer than 24 months premium premium Long term empty properties that have been empty 200% 200% for a consecutive period of longer than 60 months premium premium Long term empty properties that have been empty 300% 300% for a consecutive period of longer than 120 months premium premium